 Floating Candles and Flowers

 If you had your heart set on flowers, this is a centerpiece you should consider.
 Find some large inexpensive bowls — whichever style of color you like; dollar store-type places and big-box stores like Target often offer a variety of inexpensive options — and fill them with water.
-Then add a few floating candles and a handful flowers, heads only, and you’re done.
+Then add a few floating candles and a handful of flowers, heads only, and you’re done.

 What’s great about these bowls is that they’re super simple to put together, but still very elegant.
 They’re also very inexpensive; the most costly component will likely be your flowers depending on which you choose, but this route requires far fewer flowers and significantly less money than floral arrangements.
 Just place one bowl at the center of each table, light the candles, and let your guests celebrate your union by candlelight.